guillegr01/TFG_GuilllermoGilRincon/README.md

   ### Dependencies and Drivers installation
   Once you have the project cloned and opened in VSCode:
-  -Change to backend directory: cd ./backend/
+  - Change to backend directory: cd ./backend/

   Already there, user shall find several files as:
   - package.json (required config file)
   - package-lock.json (required config file) (editable by user)
   - tsconfig.json (required config file) (editable by user)
   - src (folder with the application software)

   Being at backend directory, install the following dependencies and drivers:
   - npm install ts-node-dev -D